-Around month 5 or so, your baby will recognize certain people, yet may fear those who are not familiar or regularly seen.
-To ease her apprehension, plan new introductions only when she’s well rested, healthy, and full.
-A comfort object such as stuffed animal or blanket can help her feel secure.
+Around month 5 or so, your baby will recognize certain people, yet may fear those who are not familiar.
+To ease his apprehension, plan new introductions only when he’s well rested, healthy, and full.
+A comfort object, such as a stuffed animal or blanket, can help him feel secure.

 Grow self-awareness with mirror games.

-Around 12 months, stand beside your baby in front of a mirror and point out different body parts, such as your nose or arm.
-Have your baby do the same.
-Move in and out of the reflection for mirror peek-a-boo.
-You and your baby can make faces to display various emotions you suggest.
+When your baby is about 12 months old, stand beside him in front of a mirror and point out different body parts such as your arm or his nose.
+Then encourage your baby to try it.
+Move in and out of the reflection for a game of peek-a-boo and lead your baby in an activity of making faces in the mirror that represent various emotions you suggest.

-Introduce your baby to brief play dates for group play practice.
+Introduce your baby to short group play dates.

-Although there won't be much interactive playing yet, time spent with other children establishes a strong social foundation for the years to come.
+Although there won't be much social interaction yet, the practice of having your baby spend time with other babies will help build a strong social foundation for the years to come.